Heinz Hoffmann: Military career

 Starting in 1949, Hoffmann was involved in the establishment of the East German armed forces.
 He was first vice president of the German Administration of the Interior and head of the Department of Political Culture with the rank of inspector general.
 In 1950, Hoffmann was appointed head of the Main Administration for Training (HVA), the immediate predecessor of the Barracked People's Police.
 During the establishment of Kasernierte Volkspolizei (KVP) he was on 1 July 1952 made their chief, being promoted to lieutenant-general in October 1952.
 Hoffmann held that position until 1955.
 From 1955 to 1957 Hoffmann studied at the Voroshilov General Staff Academy of the Soviet Union.
 Due to this training he was not in East Germany when the new National People's Army was founded.

 After his return from the Soviet Union, he served from 1957 to 1960 as the first Deputy Minister of National Defense, and from 1958 to 1960 also serving as the chief of staff.
 In 1959 he was promoted to colonel-general and in 1961 to army general.
 In 1960, Hoffmann was promoted as the successor of Willi Stoph as Minister of National Defense of the GDR serving in that position until his death.
 With the elevation to the office of the Minister, he also became a member of the National Defense Council.

 After his death, the 9th Armored Division of the East German Army was named after Heinz Hoffmann, as well as the Grottkauer Straße in Berlin district of Hellersdorf was renamed Heinz-Hoffmann-Straße.

 Family

 Hoffman married Klavdiya “Klava” Ivanovna Knjazeva, whom he met in 1940 while living in Peredelkino.
 She died on 28 March 1952.
 They had two sons, Jura and Sascha.
 The youngest son, Sascha, died 20 years later in a traffic accident soon after graduating from officer training as a lieutenant in the National People's Army.
-The other driver was arrested, brutally beaten and executed by the Stasi.

 In 1954, Hoffmann married a nurse, Halina, who worked in a government hospital.
 They had two children and divorced in 1964.

 Later in 1964 he married his chief secretary, Master Sergeant Gisela Sauer.
 They had three children and remained married until his death in 1985.